Your hair says a lot about you, but whether you’re rocking a bob, cornrows or a bun, we all have bad hair days from time to time.

 Hair that suffers from dullness is mainly caused by a residue which is a build up of product on the hair which hasn’t been rinsed out properly when washed.

-My best piece of advice for avoiding this would be to re-rinse your hair - when you’re rising your hair and you think your done, rinse again.
+My best piece of advice for avoiding this would be to re-rinse your hair - when you’re rinsing your hair and you think you're done, rinse again.
 Heat styling also has a massive impact on your hair's appearance so straightening can dull coloured and even natural hair as well.